-&lt;sup>69 See Copenhagen Economics, Study on reduced VAT applied to goods and services in the Member States of the European Union, Taxation Papers, Working Paper No. 13, 2008, at 13.
+88 See Copenhagen Economics, Study on reduced VAT applied to goods and services in the Member States of the European Union, Taxation Papers, Working Paper No. 13, 2008, at 13.

-&lt;sup>70 For example, there might be geographical restrains, with only one hairdresser, or repair shop in a specific area.
+89 For example, there might be geographical restrains, with only one hairdresser, or repair shop in a specific area.

-the impact of reduced rates on prices, in particular in the context of a downturn economy.
-In fact some initial examples, which took place in the beginning of the economic crisis, are already available, appearing to add support to the results of previous experiments.
-In 2009, France dropped the VAT rate from 19.6% to 5.5% for supplies of restaurant and catering services on the assumption that restaurants would reduce prices substantially, raise wages, or create new jobs, and improve compliance.
+The recent changes to VAT rate structures, which took place in various Member States since 2009, will offer new opportunities for assessing the incidence of VAT, and the impact of reduced rates on prices, in particular in the context of a downturn economy.
+90 In fact some initial examples, which took place in the beginning of the economic crisis, are already available, appearing to add support to the results of previous experiments.
+91 In 2009, France dropped the VAT rate from 19.6% to 5.5% for supplies of restaurant and catering services on the assumption that restaurants would reduce prices substantially, raise wages, or create new jobs, and improve compliance.
 However, according to the French National Institute for Statistics and Economic Studies, the decrease in prices for restaurant services was not minimal - around 1% - but also temporary.
 According to the French authorities, if only 30% of the VAT cut had been passed on to customer, this would create 6,000 jobs in the long run, but the government stood to lose up to €3 billion in revenue in a full fiscal year from the cut; this would equate to each new job in the sector costing French taxpayers €500,000.
 In 2010 Germany reduced the VAT rate applicable to the hotel industry as part of a more general tax cut.
 A recent survey indicated that the cut had not been passed on to consumers, and instead prices had remained the same.

 If reduced VAT rates cannot reduce prices, then the logical conclusion is that they cannot attain the distributional and social aims that they are set up to achieve.
 However, even if one assumes that the above empirical results are flawed, and that indeed reduced rates of VAT do affect prices, there are still no certainties that distributional and social aims are, or can be, reached.
 A recent empirical study seems to indicate that the effectiveness of applying such rates depends on the elasticity of specific products: in the case of basic goods, such as food, consumers react only weakly to lower prices (where consumption is price in-elastic), so production and employment will not increase significantly; in contrast, if consumers react strongly to new prices, as in the case for high value goods, such as package holidays, books, and electronic equipment (where consumption is price elastic), production and employment may increase significantly.
-Moreover, other economic studies have consistently shown that since VAT is not an effective method of pursuing distributional goals, and it is far better to tax as broadly as possible, using the yield to compensate low-income
+Moreover, other economic studies have consistently shown that since VAT is not an effective method of pursuing distributional goals, and it is far better to tax as broadly as possible, 93 using the yield to compensate low-income

-&lt;sup>71 For early studies on the effects of the VAT temporary standard rate reduction in the UK in 2009, with the stated aim of boosting consumption see T. Crossley, H. Low and M. Wakefields, "The Economics of a Temporary VAT Cut" (2009) Fiscal Studies 30(1), 3-16; R. Barrel and M. Weale, "The Economics of a Reduction in VAT" (2009) Fiscal Studies 30(1), 17-30; and R. Blundell, "Assessing the Temporary VAT Cut Policy in the UK" (2009) Fiscal Studies 30(1), 31-38.
+90 For early studies on the effects of the VAT temporary standard rate reduction in the UK in 2009 see T. Crossley et als, "The Economics of a Temporary VAT Cut" (2009) Fiscal Studies 30(1), 3-16; R. Barrel and M. Weale, "The Economics of a Reduction in VAT" (2009) Fiscal Studies 30(1), 17-30; and R. Blundell, "Assessing the Temporary VAT Cut Policy in the UK" (2009) Fiscal Studies 30(1), 31-38.

-&lt;sup>72 See A. Charlet and J. Owens, "An International Perspective on VAT" (2010) Tax Notes International 59(12), 943, at 950.
+91 See A. Charlet and J. Owens, "An International Perspective on VAT" (2010) Tax Notes International 59(12), 943, at 950.

-&lt;sup>73 See Copenhagen Economics, n.
-69 above, at 12.
+92 See Copenhagen Economics, n.
+88 above, at 12.